-- Current efforts by the EEC, the United States and Japan to agree on uniform conditions for export credits are to be encouraged particularly since each national authority remains free to determine the volume of such credits.
-Agreement among these countries would enable the Alliance members to reach common attitudes on the conditions of guaranteed export credits extended to Communist countries. - Certain European Communist countries have been insisting on getting export credits on concessionary terms, the latter being asked in some instances, as a quid pro quo for political concessions on their part.
-On the other hand, it should be noted that the Soviet Union enjoys much improved terms of trade and an enhanced financial position, which should enable it to purchase goods in the Allied countries either for cash, or on credit on the same conditions applicable to non-Communist industrialised countries.
-Poland may be able to do the same in the longer run, as it disposes of exportable energy resources and some raw materials, in particular copper ore, for which there are attractive outlets in the West. - Some of the small East European countries, however, far from benefitting from recent changes in commodity prices, have seen their terms of trade deteriorate and their dependence increase on the Soviet Union as a supplier of essential commodities.
+- 18. In the present circumstances, it may appear opportune to consider reducing, as far as possible, the prevailing discrepancy between the interest rates charged on guaranteed export credits and the higher ones obtaining in the domestic financial markets.
+Under present balance of payments conditions, Western lenders may themselves be growing more dependent on foreign loans with high interest rates; hence the need for closer alignment between interest rates received and those paid. - Japan to agree on uniform limits to conditions for export credits are to be encouraged particularly since each national authority remains free to determine the volume of such credits.
+Agreement among these countries would enable the Alliance members to reduce, as far as possible, discrepancies in the conditions of guaranteed export credits extended to Communist countries. - 20.
+Certain European Communist countries have been insisting on getting export credits on concessionary terms, the latter being asked in some instances, as a quid pro quo for political concessions on their part.
+On the other hand, it should be noted that the Soviet Union enjoys much improved terms of trade and an enhanced financial position, which enables it to purchase goods in the Allied countries either for cash, or on credit on the same conditions applicable to non-Communist industrialized countries.
+Poland may be able to do the same in the longer run, as it disposes of exportable energy resources and some raw materials, in particular copper ore, for which there are attractive outlets in the West. - 21.
+Some of the small East European countries, however, far from benefiting from recent changes in commodity prices, have seen their terms of trade deteriorate and their dependence increase on the Soviet Union as a supplier of essential commodities.
 Their ability to procure certain types of equipment in the West has been put into jeopardy by escalating prices.

-The question therefore arises whether it might not be politically desirable to promote Allied countries trade with these nations by maintaining and, possibly extending, the flow of guaranteed export credits to them, although their credit worthiness might have to reassessed in the future. - When considering this question, it should be remembered that export credits are private in nature and that commercial considerations therefore play a key role.
-Agreed criteria when extending guarantees for export credits should be objective in order to avoid distortion of competition, and international harmonisation of credit conditions should aim at ensuring that the borrowing countries do not unduly exploit the divergences in interest rates prevailing among the lenders.
-However, the margin of action in the credit policy field towards the East European countries hinges primarily on three possibilities: determination of overall volume credits to be extended, maximum extension of duration, within the framework of agreed limitations, and the encouragement given to credit institutions such as the IMF and the World Bank.
+The question therefore arises whether it might not be politically desirable to promote Allied countries trade with these nations by maintaining and, possibly extending, the flow of guaranteed export credits to them, although their credit worthiness might have to be reassessed in the future.